Where to Eat, Sleep, and Ski in Niseko, Japan - MountainWatch Travel

 Green Leaf Niseko Village

-With direct ski-in/ski-out access, contemporary rooms, an outdoor hot spring, and two on-site restaurants, the Green Leaf offers both convenience and comfort, making it an excellent choice for your stay.
+With direct ski-in/ski-out access, contemporary rooms, an outdoor hot spring, and two on-site restaurants, the Green Leaf is a deluxe accommodation option offering both convenience and comfort – making it an excellent choice for your stay.

 Green Leaf Onsen at the Green Leaf Hotel in Niseko.
 Onsen views with a snowy backdrop